Prostate Problems Erectile Disfunction

 Bladder-Friendly Practices:

-- Don't hold urine too long
+- Don't hold urine too long (can weaken bladder muscles)

 - Double-void technique (urinate twice, 30 seconds apart)